uschpc/documentation-public/project_filesystem.md

 ## Sharing data with others

+By default, your /scratch/<user_name> permission is set to **700**, which means only you can read, write, and exec.
+Changing your directory's permission from 700 to something else is not recommended.

 When sharing your files, please keep the following in mind:

 1. Never set the permissions of your own directories to **777**, which means that **anybody can delete your files**.